Scout Agent - Lane & Associates

 Session cookies are HTTP-only and use SameSite protections; in Scout's production deployment they are also marked Secure.
 Traffic to Scout is served over HTTPS/TLS.
 On every response Scout sends browser security-hardening headers: a Content-Security-Policy, X-Frame-Options: DENY (anti-clickjacking), and X-Content-Type-Options: nosniff (anti-MIME-sniffing), plus HTTP Strict-Transport-Security (HSTS) on HTTPS connections.

-Scout's persistent run records are designed to exclude customer submission content - insured names, addresses, uploaded filenames, raw error text, and pipeline log output.
-Temporary per-job processing logs may contain technical details; they are held only in memory during the job and are discarded when the temporary job is cleaned up (or on restart).
+Scout's audit trail and persistent run records are content-free, with one deliberate exception: the named insured read from a submission is stored with that report's history entry (see "Does Scout keep a permanent copy of my submissions or reports?" above); it is never written to durable logs or audit events.
+Addresses, uploaded filenames, and raw error text are not part of that durable metadata.
+Separately, temporary per-job processing logs and the hosting platform's technical logs are NOT guaranteed content-free and may contain technical details, including addresses, unless redacted; the per-job logs are held only in memory during the job and are discarded when the temporary job is cleaned up (or on restart).
 Separately, the hosting platform may temporarily retain limited technical application logs under its standard logging and retention practices.
 When email delivery is enabled, the email delivery provider (Postmark) also processes and may retain standard delivery logs and metadata - such as the recipient address, delivery status, and timestamps - under its own logging and retention policy.

 No. API keys are loaded from environment variables or deployment configuration, never committed to the codebase; the environment file holding local secrets is excluded from version control.